ZenitHTH/project492/README.md

 ##### Warning i am very weak grammer sorry.

+This project is creating the toy collect data from autistic child to help doctor analytic to measure child development and this project for my granduation project

 ### Client directory
 1. cmdtest.py is simulation microcontroller push somedata to debug mqttserver.
 2. project_hardware492 is platformio arduino framework develop microcontroller.